Mawhaze/ansible/README.md

 - All playbooks will be ran via jenkins and configured in ./jenkins/jobdsl/job_config.groovy
   - This includes docker build jobs for ansible.

+## Features to add

+- Discord integration for notifications

 ## Playbooks to make

 - Docker